AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-searchresultspanel.md

 }
 ```

 The search results panel may display a textual prompt when the feature is first called.
-It also shows the user a message when their search did not return any results.
+And, it also shows a message when a user's search did not return any results.
 In all cases, text appears in the main part of the search results panel and is controlled by the following CSS class selector:

 ```
 .s7ecatalogsearchviewer .s7searchpanel .s7searchinfo